 An elevated blood pressure finding should be confirmed by at least two subsequent measurements on different days.

 Treatment includes nonpharmacologic and pharmacologic modalities as well as counseling to reduce other risk factors.
-Most antihypertensive medications also have side effects, the importance of which must be judged on an individual basis.
-Individuals must be alerted to the hazards of these medications while driving.
-Side effects of somnolence of snycope are particulary undesirable in commercial drivers.
+Most antihypertensive medications also have side effects, the importance of which must be judged on an individual basis Individuals must be alerted to the hazards of these medications while driving.
+Side effects of somnolence or syncope are particularly undesirable in commercial drivers.

 Secondary hypertension is based on the above stages.
-Evaluation is warranted if patient is persistently hypertensive on maximal or near-maximal doses of 2-3 pharmacologic agents.
-Some causes of secondary hypertension may be amenable to surgical intervention or specific pharmacologic therapy.
-(See Cardiovascular Advisory Panel Guidelines for the Medical Examination of Commercial Motor Vehicle Drivers at: http://www.fmcsa.dot.gov/rulesregs/medreports.htm)
+Evaluation is warranted if patient is persistently hypertensive on maximal or near-maximual doses of 2-3 pharmacologic agents.
+Some causes of secondary hypertension may be amenable to surgical intervention or specific pharmacologic treatment.

+(See Cardiovascular Advisory Panel Guidelines for the Medical Examination of Commercial Motor Vehicle Drivers at: